belzecue/RabidTunes-rabid-hole-punch-server/README.md

 Session password must have between 1-12 alphanumeric characters.
 This part is optional

 Examples:
-`c:NiceRoom:CoolPlayer:Pass`
+`c:NiceRoom:Bob:Pass`
-`c:NiceRoom:CoolPlayer`
+`c:NiceRoom:Bob`

-After sending this, if the session exists and has enough room for you, the server will respond with the following udp message `i:SuperPlayer:CoolPlayer`.
+After sending this, if the session exists and has enough room for you, the server will respond with the following udp message `i:Alice:Bob`.
 It is the info prefix `i` followed by the current list of players

 ### 2 (Everybody) - Ping request - `p:<sessionname>:<playername>`